 About

-my world of IT is a blog about both the business and consumer world of IT as seen by a common garden IT Technician.
+my world of IT is a blog about both the business and consumer world of IT as seen by a common garden Security and Networking consultant.
 For more information click here!